Essential Trigger Types in User Onboarding

 We can divide trigger types into three main categories according to user activity, session time and on-demand triggers.

-Most of SaaS owners use this kind of triggers since they are handy and easy to set up.
+Most of SaaS company founders use this kind of triggers since they are handy and easy to set up.

 - Click: You can start to display the guides when the user clicks specific element or area.